paul-hammant/tbd/content/vcs-choices/index.md

 [Website](https://www.perforce.com/)

+### Vanilla Perforce

 Perforce is a closed-source, industrial strength VCS.
 Pixar store everything needed to make a movie in it, and Addidas store all their designs in it.
-Until 2012, Google had their Trunk and many tens of terrabytes of history in it.
+Until 2012, Google had their Trunk and many tens of terabytes of history in it.
 They moved off it to an in-house solution as they outgrew it.
 Perforce is peculiar in that its 'p4d' (a single server-side executable binary file) is the whole server and does not need to be installed - just executed.